Welcome to the twilight zone between showmanship and science

 Choreographic assistance: Andros Zins-Browne

 Residency and co-production: MDT Stockholm, Station Belgrade, and the National Touring Theatre of Sweden.

 Supported by: The Swedish Arts Council, The Swedish Arts Grants Committee, Kulturbryggan, Stockholms stad, Stockholm County Council and [DNA] Departures and Arrivals network which is co-financed by the Creative Europe program of the European Commission.

-This guest performance is made possible with special support from the Swedish Arts Council, Embassy of Sweden and Pro Suecia Foundation, FACT/SF, and Mica Sigourney/OX
+This guest performance is made possible with special support from the Swedish Arts Council, the Embassy of Sweden, the Pro Suecia Foundation, FACT/SF, and Mica Sigourney/OX